ucsb-cs190j-w18/ucsb-cs190j-w18.github.io/_info/syllabus.md

 # Final Course Grades

 * 45%: Tutoring performance in your assigned course
-* 45%: Three projects (15% each)
+* 40%: Two projects (20% each)
-* 10%: Homework assignments (average of plenary, and course specific)
+* 20%: Homework assignments (average of plenary, and course specific)

 ## Tutoring performance